 (2) The primary care physician is enrolled in the final year of a fellowship program in a primary care specialty; or

-(3) The primary care physician holds a valid certificate to practice medicine and surgery or osteopathic medicine and surgery issued under Chapter 4731. of the Revised Code.
+(3) The primary care physician holds a valid license to practice medicine and surgery or osteopathic medicine and surgery issued under Chapter 4731. of the Revised Code.

 (2) Current and permanent mailing address;